crsl4/phylogenetics-class/lecture-notes/lecture15-2.md

 - Students unable to attend in person due to exam or travel conflicts can choose to present remotely or to submit a video recording of their presentation

-## Student evaluations

-- Forward me the email after completion of the evaluation and it will count as one HW
-  - Note that the email does not have information on your answers
-- I have my own short survey to help me improve the class (on the last class)